How to Choose a CMMC Consultant

 - The RPO certification shows the MSP’s expertise and commitment to upholding CMMC requirements and best practices.
 It's a clear indication of a committed consultant.

-- >> ISI is a certified RPO.
+- ISI is a certified RPO.

-- Are any of your team members certified CMMC Registered Practitioners (RPs)?
+Are any of your team members certified CMMC Registered Practitioners (RPs)?

 - Having RPs on staff shows not only expertise in CMMC requirements, but also in implementing CMMC compliant solutions.

-- Does your organization plan on becoming CMMC certified?
+Does your organization plan on becoming CMMC certified?

 - The Final CMMC Program rule states that External Service Providers (including MSPs) are not required to achieve CMMC certification since the services provided will be part of the Organization’s Seeking Assessment (OSA's) scope.
-However, going through a voluntary assessment showcases the MSPs commitment to cybersecurity standards and demonstrates their ability to pass a CMMC audit.
+However, going through a voluntary assessment showcases an MSPs commitment to cybersecurity standards and demonstrates their ability to pass a CMMC audit.

-- Does your organization utilize varying vendors for your security stack?
+Does your organization utilize varying vendors for your security stack?

 - Over-reliance on a single vendor may achieve CMMC certification, but may cause your organization headaches in the future.
 If the Crowdstrike outage showed us anything, it’s that your cybersecurity solutions need to include a variety of vendors to ensure continuity in services.

-- >> ISI is not reliant on one vendor to provide cybersecurity tools, which ensures continuity in services during an outage or vendor breach.
+- ISI isn’t reliant on one vendor to provide cybersecurity tools, which ensures continuity in services during an outage or vendor breach.

 Use Our Comparison Tool